This page tells you about the use of black cohosh in people with cancer. You can read about

 Some laboratory studies have found that some of the active ingredients in black cohosh could interfere with how the hormonal therapy tamoxifen is processed in the body.
 But these studies were done on mice, so it is difficult to know whether this risk applies to women on tamoxifen who take black cohosh.

 An American study published in 2007 compared women who had taken black cohosh with women who hadn’t.
 They found that the women who had taken black cohosh were less likely to develop breast cancer.
 But this is only one study.
 We need more research before we will know if it can help to prevent breast cancer.
-Another study in 2007 found that women who took black cohosh had a slightly increased time before their cancer came back compared to women who did not take black cohosh, but this is a very small study.
+Another study in 2007 found that women who took black cohosh had a slightly increased time before their cancer came back compared to women who did not take black cohosh, but again this is a very small study.

 One study in mice in 2008 found that breast cancer was more likely to spread to the lung when the mice were given black cohosh.
 So black cohosh may have a harmful effect on areas of the body other than the breast.